brownhci/WebGazer/README.md

 The structured calibration system makes use of:

 1. the reputable 9-point calibration technique.
-2. the ability to provide a measure of the prediction schema
+2. the ability to provide a measure of the generated prediction model

 This requires the user to click 5 times on each of the 9 points on the screen.
 Following this the user is prompted with the instructions to look at a place on the screen for 5 seconds.
 Our framework then gathers these drawn prediction points and calculates a percentage of accuracy from this.